Double Local-to-Unity: Inference under Nearly Nonstationary Volatility

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:notations} we define all the mathematical notations used throughout the paper.
-Section~\ref{section-methods} discusses the econometric issues involving the asymptotic results for near-unit-root dynamics and lists down the assumptions.
-Section~\ref{sec:section3} and~\ref{sec:section4} develops the asymptotics involving consistency and distribution of the autoregressive coefficient under different persistent mean and volatility regimes.
-Section~\ref{sec:simulation} provides empirical evidence through simulation studies that justifies the theoretical results with statistical analyses, and we conclude the paper in Section~\ref{sec:conclusion} with a summary of novel contributions and a discussion of potential directions for future research.
+In Section~\ref{sec:notations}, we define all the mathematical notations used throughout the paper.
+Section~\ref{section-methods} discusses the key assumptions and a brief proof idea involving the double local-to-unity asymptotics.
+Section~\ref{sec:section3} and~\ref{sec:section4} develop the properties involving distribution of the autoregressive coefficient and explosive growth parameters under different persistent mean and volatility regimes.
+Section~\ref{sec:simulation} provides empirical evidence through simulations and real-data studies that justify the theoretical results with statistical analyses, and we conclude the paper in Section~\ref{sec:conclusion} with a summary of novel contributions and a discussion of potential directions for future research.
 All of the proofs of the main results can be found in the \hyperref[sec:appendix]{Appendix}, and the code for empirical analysis on GitHub.